f5devcentral/bigip_automation_examples/MITRE/TA0005 - Defense Evasion.rst

      only to intended signals, reducing exposure to network monitoring tools and limiting detection risk.

-| **T1127 – Trusted Developer Utilities Proxy Execution**
+**T1127 – Trusted Developer Utilities Proxy Execution**

-| Adversaries exploit trusted developer tools to execute malicious code
+Adversaries exploit trusted developer tools to execute malicious codeindirectly.
-  indirectly.
 Using these utilities allows malware to bypass execution restrictions, blend with legitimate processes, and evade security monitoring.
 Trusted utilities such as MSBuild, InstallUtil, and others are leveraged because they are already whitelisted on most systems.

 -  | **T1127.001 – MSBuild**
    | Adversaries compile and execute malicious projects via MSBuild,